-The district will disclose the names, addresses and telephone numbers of secondary school students to military recruiters or institutions of higher education as required by law unless the parent or student notifies the district in writing not to disclose the information to those entities.
+The district will disclose the names, addresses and telephone numbers of secondary school students to military recruiters or institutions of higher education as required by law.
+However, if a parent, or a secondary school student who is at least 18, submits a written request, the district will not release the information without first obtaining written consent from the parent or the student.
+The district will notify parents, and secondary school students who are at least 18, that they may opt out of these disclosures.